Interested in Shakespeare facts? Below is a range of 50 little known facts about William Shakespeare.

 Shakespeare and Anne Hathaway had three children together – a son, Hamnet, who died in 1596, and two daughters, Susanna and Judith.
 His only granddaughter Elizabeth – daughter of Susanna – died childless in 1670.
 Shakespeare therefore has no descendants.
 Read more about Shakespeare’s family.

-Shakespeare died a rich man.
-He made several gifts to various people but left his property to his daughter, Susanna.
+On his death Shakespeare made several gifts to various people but left his property to his daughter, Susanna.
 The only mention of his wife in Shakespeare’s own will is: “I gyve unto my wief my second best bed with the furniture”.
 The “furniture” was the bedclothes for the bed.

-Shakespeare was buried in the Holy Trinity Church, Stratford-upon-Avon.
-He put a curse on anyone daring to move his body from that final resting place.
+Shakespeare penned a curse for his grave, daring anyone to move his body from that final resting place.
 His epitaph was:

 Good friend for Jesus’ sake forbear,